dmx-systems/dmx-documentation/docs/user.rst

 .. figure:: _static/upper-toolbar-reset-zoom-button.png
     :alt: Tool bar with highlighted reset zoom button

-This button centers the topicmap and resets the maps zoom level to scale "1".
+This button centers the Topicmap and resets the maps zoom level to scale "1".
 It has two arrows pointing from the corners to the center of a square and also sits next to the Topicmap Selector.

 The Login Button